MycroftAI/ZZZ-RETIRED__mycroft-core-documentation/user/pages/02.development/05.troubleshooting.notes/01.audio.issues/docs.md

 ---
-title: 'Audio issues'
+title: 'Audio errors and issues'
 taxonomy:
     category:
         - docs
 ---
-# Audio errors and issues
 If your questions and issues aren't addressed here please reach out to us via the support channels.

 ## Alsa